Bashamega/githubrepo-wp-plugin/readme.txt

 6. GitHub Repository Details: Display essential information about each repository, including the repository name, description, and language.

-7. Search Functionality: Enable visitors to search through your repositories using keywords, facilitating easier discovery of projects.

 With the \"GitHub Repo\" plugin, you can effortlessly showcase your GitHub repositories on your WordPress website, allowing you to share your latest projects and engage your audience effectively.
 Strengthen your online presence and highlight your work with ease.